-Your computer comes with drives preinstalled in bays 3 and 4.
-Your computer might also come with drives preinstalled in bays 1 or 2.
+Your computer comes with drives preinstalled in bays 1, 3, and 4.
 Any drive bay that lacks a preinstalled drive has a metal shield mounted on the computer frame and a bay panel mounted in the cover of the computer.
 Before installing any drive, you must remove the metal shield.
 Unless you are installing a hard disk drive, you must also remove the bay panel.
 If you are installing or removing a drive in bays 1, 2, or 3, you must also rotate the drive cage.